 On the eastern flank of the Gallatin Mountain Range, you can see scenic views of the Yellowstone River flowing north.
 Enjoy time on the Gallatin Crest Trail (Devil’s Backbone).
 This is among the best mountain-top trails in Montana.

 Hiking and mountaineering are among the most popular activities on the Gallatin Mountain Range.
-Accessing the range from the north is better since west approaches can take more time.
+Accessing the range from the north is better since west approaches can take longer.

-Remember to carry all the hiking or mountain climbing gear you need for a better experience.
-It’s possible to hire a guide at Paradise Valley who is familiar with this challenging terrain.
+Remember to carry all your hiking or mountain climbing gear for a better experience.
+Hiring a guide at Paradise Valley who is familiar with this challenging terrain is possible.

 Best Hotels in Paradise Valley, Montana